buy the book ribbon

 Warning: Be Careful Not to Run Test Code Against the Production Server!

-We’re into dangerous territory, now that we have code that can directly affect a database on the server.
+We’re in dangerous territory now that we have code that can directly affect a database on the server.
 You want to be very, very careful that you don’t accidentally blow away your production database by running FTs against the wrong host.

 You might consider putting some safeguards in place at this point.
-For example, you could put staging and production on different servers, and make it so they use different keypairs for authentication, with different passphrases.
+You almost definitely want to put staging and production on different servers, for example, and make it so that they use different key pairs for authentication, with different passphrases.

 This is similarly dangerous territory to running tests against clones of production data.
-I have a little story about accidentally sending thousands of duplicate invoices to clients in [data-migrations-appendix].
+I could tell you a little story about accidentally sending thousands of duplicate invoices to clients, for example.
 LFMF!
+And tread carefully.

 Wrap-Up